 In contrast to companies specialising in either IT or engineering, Semcon can offer its customers both – a unique combination of digital services and advanced product and production development.
 This entails greater relevance for a broader customer base, from traditional technology development to the latest AI solutions.
 Integrated solutions create the conditions to improve growth and efficiency and to reduce costs for our customers.

-4. Greater industry differentiation
+4. Beneficial industry diversification

 Semcon’s broad industry presence allows it to balance available expertise based on where demand and profitability is most advantageous.
 This creates long-term and less cyclically sensitive partnerships.
-High-tech expertise from the automotive industry is increasingly in demand from other industries, which are facing comprehensive digitisation challenges.
+High-tech expertise from the automotive industry is increasingly in demand from other industries, which are facing comprehensive digitalisation challenges.

 The combination of Semcon’s international cutting-edge expertise and the diversity of its perspectives create the conditions for smart solutions that put people first.
 It creates satisfied users, which means both customers and Semcon become more competitive and profitable.
 Customer satisfaction and employee commitment are at record levels.